v-e-e-m-a/task-list-api/ada-project-docs/wave_07.md

-# Wave 7: Deployment
+# Wave 7: Deployment and Refactoring

 ## Goal

-Our goal is to make our project accessible online!
+Our goal for wave 7 is twofold.
+We want to implement refactors that will reduce redundancy between our routes and we want our API to be available online!

 ## Requirements

+### Refactoring
+Using the Wave 07 tests and the refactoring examples we went over in class with Flasky, refactor your code in a way that removes redundancies across your Task and Goal routes.

+Keep in mind that you may need to rework your project file structure and adjust your imports to make the tests work.

+### Deployment
 Deploy this project to Render.

 When deploying a web service to Render, it will try to be helpful and set the `Language` field for you, but it doesn't always select the correct option.